AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson2.md

 as well as your jouranling end point
  ![event-provider](assets/event-provider.png)

-Note: You will need your `event provider id` from this lesson to fire event in next steps:
+Note: You will need your `event provider id` and `event code` from this lesson to fire event in next steps:

 Next lesson: [Lesson3](lesson3.md)